Hitachi/ImmutableStorage/README.md

 www          LoadBalancer   10.152.183.104   10.64.140.44   443:30126/TCP    3m28s
 ```

-You can enter a username and secret with Web-browser and then click "Enroll user" to enroll CA administrator.
-In this case, a username is "admin" and secret is "WNB57zcz".
+You can enter a username and a secret with Web-browser and then click "Enroll user" to enroll CA administrator.
+In this case, the username is "admin", and the secret is "WNB57zcz".
 ![Enrolling a CA admin](./doc/img/enrollAdmin.jpg)

 #### 4.2.
 Creating an Immutable Storage Service
-You can enroll an administor to create an Immutable Storage service.
+You can enroll an administrator to create an Immutable Storage service.

 ##### 4.2.1.
 Registering an Administrator for Immutable Storage service
 You can add an administrator for Immutable Storage service as CA administrator.